cps-atlas/ndf-coroco/README.md

 Customize simulation settings in robot_config.py:
 *  Number of robot links
 *  Environment details (number of spheres, number of environments, ...)

+Note: In our simulations, we rely solely on the current observations of dynamic obstacles without explicitly predicting their future trajectories.
+More advanced techniques could be integrated in future work to improve dynamic obstacle handling.

 The default N-CEDF model for navigation simualtion is trained_models/torch_models_3d/grid_search_moe_4_16.pth